cimug-org/cim-modeling-guide/docs/section6-cim-uml-extension-rules-and-recommendations.md

 Figure Example UML model for association extensions to standard CIM classes

 An extension class should be used only one time within a namespace.
-The extension class should have the \<\<CIMExtension\>\> generalization pointing to a standard CIM class of the same name.
+The extension class should have the &lt;&lt;CIMExtension&gt;&gt; generalization pointing to a standard CIM class of the same name.
 A particular extension is an extension to the one and only standard CIM class.
-A standard CIM class may have any number of \<\<CIMExtension\>\> generalization relationships where each should be from an extension class of the same name but with unique namespaces.
+A standard CIM class may have any number of &lt;&lt;CIMExtension&gt;&gt; generalization relationships where each should be from an extension class of the same name but with unique namespaces.
 The possiblity exists for extension classes extending other extension classes, though it is preferred to extend the standard CIM class if it exits.

 ## 6.2 General Extension Rules